FPGAOL-CE/caas-wizard/docs/CaaS Wizard API Access.md

 Clean: `caasw.py clean`

 A `Makefile.caas` will be generated, and a (readable) `run_caas.sh` script will call the Dockerized toolchain to compile the project.
+An example for generated `Makefile.caas` is [here](https://github.com/FPGAOL-CE/core_jpeg/blob/main/Makefile.caas).

 The compilation command for OpenXC7: